sumitra1/React-amaze-cart/README.md

 Responsive

 Features:
-Search bar,Filters for specific category product, Add product to cart, Go to Checkout page, View Products from Api, Increment/decrement product count in Cart
+Search bar, Filters for specific category product, Add product to cart, Go to Checkout page, View Products from Api, Increment/decrement product count in Cart

 Hooks Used:
 UseContext,